wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 .. note::

-   You don't need to provide a hash if you're changing the ``wazuh-wui`` user password only.
+   You don't need to provide a hash if you're only changing the password of the ``wazuh-wui`` user.
 Jump to :ref:`wazuh-docker-password-setting` below in this case, after stopping your deployment stack.

 #.
 Stop the deployment stack if it’s running: